Munaaf786/IPLDashboard/README.md

 - Start up the app using `npm start`
 </details>

-### Completion Instructions
+### Completed Following Instructions

 <details>
-<summary>Functionality to be added</summary>
+<summary>Functionality added</summary>
 <br/>

-The app must have the following functionalities
+The app has the following functionalities

-- When the app is opened, Home Route should be displayed
+- When the app is opened, Home Route displayed
 - When the Home Route is opened,
-  - Make HTTP GET request to the **teamsApiUrl**
+  - An HTTP GET request is made to the **teamsApiUrl**
-  - **_loader_** should be displayed while fetching the data
+  - A **_loader_** is displayed while fetching the data.
-  - After fetching the data, the list of teams should be displayed
+  - After fetching the data, the list of teams is displayed.
-- When a team card in Home Route is clicked,
+- When a team card in the Home Route is clicked,
-  - Page should be navigated to the Team Matches Route with the URL `/team-matches/:id`
+  - The page navigates to the Team Matches Route with the URL `/team-matches/:id`.
 - When the Team Matches Route is opened,
-  - Make HTTP GET request to the **teamMatchesApiUrl** with the team id to get the recent matches data of the team
+  - An HTTP GET request is made to the **teamMatchesApiUrl** with the team id to get the recent matches data of the team.
     - Example: `https://apis.ccbp.in/ipl/KKR`
-  - **_loader_** should be displayed while fetching the data
+  - A **_loader_** is displayed while fetching the data.
-  - After fetching the data, the team banner, latest match, and list of recent matches should be displayed
+  - After fetching the data, the team banner, latest match, and list of recent matches are displayed.

 </details>